Size and Quality of Quantum Mechanical Data Sets for Training Neural Network Force Fields for Liquid Water: Introduction

 Molecular dynamics simulations have been used in different scientific fields to investigate a broad range of physical systems, such as thermodynamic properties of liquids, physico-chemical aspects of interfaces and biomolecules.\cite{md01, md02, md03} Its success relies on a number of factors, for example, the functional form assigned to describe inter- and intra-atomic interactions, the parametrization procedure (obtaining the potential parameters), and the quality of data employed - experimental or \textit{ab initio} one.\cite{Batzner2022, Zhang18, Wen22, Zhang19, Zhang18, DeepMD18, Behler11, Pedroza08} Most of the classical potentials are physically and/or chemically motivated, in which a simple analytical functional form is usually considered such as the Lennard-Jones potential.\cite{Jones1924} As a consequence, transferability, and accuracy are a common issue in this area of research.\cite{Zhang18, Zhang19, Unke21}

 In the particular case of water, many classical empirical models have been proposed to describe its properties.
-However there is no single water model capable of exactly reproducing all experimental results~\cite{Kadaoluwa2021}, and there are still some of its properties which are not yet fully understood.
-From a microscopic point of view, the quantum nature of the hydrogen bond network, the interplay between short and long range interactions and nuclear quantum effects make the liquid water intrinsically difficult to be modelled.
+Although some classical models, such as the MB-Pol, provide fairly good results for water\cite{mb-pol_01,mb-pol_02,mb-pol_03}, there is no single water model capable of exactly reproducing all experimental results~\cite{Kadaoluwa2021}.
+In fact, over the last decades, there has been an advance in the understanding of the properties of water both by theory/simulations as experimentally.
+However, there are still some of its properties which are not yet fully understood.
+For example, the microscopic origin of the water anomalies.\cite{Brini2017} From a microscopic point of view, the quantum nature of the hydrogen bond network, the interplay between short and long range interactions and nuclear quantum effects make the liquid water intrinsically difficult to be modelled.
 In this way, based on the nature of the phenomena that governs the physical and chemical properties of liquid water, first principles simulations seem to be the most appropriate choice, since they have, by construction, an accurate predictive potential.
 These types of simulations have the advantage of forgoing the requirement for a model or the parametrization of any experimental data.
 In particular, \textit{ab initio} molecular dynamics (AIMD) allows one to obtain the energy/forces on-the-fly by a quantum mechanical method such as density functional theory (DFT)\cite{Car85} at each time step.
 The caveat is the limitation to small system sizes and short simulations time.\cite{Zhang18} Furthermore, the quality of the AIMD simulations is closely determined by the chosen exchange-correlation (xc) functional.\cite{Gillan16,Lin2009,Ruiz2018}